Dracula

 Dracula is an 1897 Gothic horror novel by Irish author Bram Stoker.
 The narrative is related through letters, diary entries, and newspaper articles.
-It has no single protagonist and opens with solicitor Jonathan Harker taking a business trip to stay at the castle of a Transylvanian nobleman, Count Dracula.
-Harker flees after learning that Dracula is a vampire, and the Count moves to England and plagues the seaside town of Whitby.
-A small group, led by Abraham Van Helsing, hunts and kills him.
+It has no single protagonist and opens with English solicitor Jonathan Harker taking a business trip to stay at the castle of a Transylvanian nobleman, Count Dracula.
+Revealing his true nature as a vampire, Dracula moves to England and plagues the seaside town of Whitby.
+Harker joins a group led by Abraham Van Helsing who hunt and kill the Count.

 The novel was mostly written in the 1890s, and Stoker produced over a hundred pages of notes, drawing extensively from folklore and history.
 Scholars have suggested various figures as the inspiration for Dracula, including the Wallachian prince Vlad the Impaler and the Countess Elizabeth Báthory, but recent scholarship suggests otherwise.
-He probably found the name Dracula in Whitby's public library while on holiday, selecting it because he thought it meant 'devil' in Romanian.
+He found the name "Dracula" in a history of Wallachia and Moldavia, selecting it because he thought it meant 'devil' in Romanian.

 Following the novel's publication in May 1897, some reviewers praised its terrifying atmosphere while others thought Stoker included too much horror.
 Many noted a structural similarity with Wilkie Collins' The Woman in White (1859) and a resemblance to the work of Gothic novelist Ann Radcliffe.
 In the 20th century, Dracula became regarded by critics as a seminal work of Gothic fiction.
 Scholars explore the novel within the historical context of the Victorian era and regularly discuss its portrayal of race, religion, gender and sexuality.

 Dracula is one of the most famous works of English literature and has been called the centrepiece of vampire fiction.
 In the mid-20th century, publishers and film-makers realised Stoker incorrectly filed the novel's copyright in the United States, making its story and characters public domain there.
 Consequently, the novel has been adapted many times.
 Count Dracula has deeply influenced the popular conception of vampires; with over 700 appearances across virtually all forms of media, the Guinness Book of World Records named Dracula the most portrayed literary character.